The Olympics and Geopolitics

 The modern Olympics are supposed to be about two things: promoting peace around the world by non-violent competition that is above politics, and exalting athletic achievement.
 No doubt most athletes enter Olympic competition with the latter in mind.
-But promoting peace seems to be about the last thing on the minds of the governments whose support for their national athletic structures has always been crucial to the success of their national participants, order discount medrol online.
+But promoting peace seems to be about the last thing on the minds of the governments whose support for their national athletic structures has always been crucial to the success of their national participants.

 This has of course been true from the very beginning.
-Medrol sales, The famed originator of the modern Olympics, Baron de Coubertin, was born in 1863, online pharmacy medrol.
-He is said to have been brought up meditating on the national trauma most of the French suffered as a result of their defeat by the Germans in 1871, medrol online without prescription.
-It seems he decided the defeat was the result of the lack of emphasis in French education on the importance of athletic skills, Order medrol on internet, unlike in Great Britain and Germany, and he set about to rectify this.
+The famed originator of the modern Olympics, Baron de Coubertin, was born in 1863.
+He is said to have been brought up meditating on the national trauma most of the French suffered as a result of their defeat by the Germans in 1871.
+It seems he decided the defeat was the result of the lack of emphasis in French education on the importance of athletic skills, unlike in Great Britain and Germany, and he set about to rectify this.

-The bookies who take bets on the outcomes of such contests had given odds on to Chicago, cheap medrol no prescription, primarily on the basis of Obama’s announcement that he would attend in person.
-Medrol online sales, On the first round of the secret voting, the results split four ways between the four candidates.
-But to the great shock of the U.S, cheap generic medrol. press, Cost medrol, athletic leaders, and politicians, Chicago came in not first but fourth, medrol pills, and was eliminated on the first round.
-Medrol online without prescription, By the third round, Rio had emerged the victor with two-thirds of the votes, an unusually large margin.
-Medrol medicine, It is not difficult to discern why this was so.
-While Rio is no doubt an attractive site in itself, the IOC members were voting less for Rio than for Brazil, find discount medrol.
-The three other candidates were all from the North -- the United States, Medrol medication, Spain, and Japan.
-Brazil represented the South, find medrol without prescription.
+The bookies who take bets on the outcomes of such contests had given odds on to Chicago, primarily on the basis of Obama’s announcement that he would attend in person.
+On the first round of the secret voting, the results split four ways between the four candidates.
+But to the great shock of the U.S. press, athletic leaders, and politicians, Chicago came in not first but fourth, and was eliminated on the first round.

-President Lula had made as his principal public argument that South America was the only continent that had never hosted an Olympics Winter Games, medrol online without prescription.
+President Lula had made as his principal public argument that South America was the only continent that had never hosted an Olympics Winter Games.
 This is true, but I think Fidel Castro was more correct when he exultantly described the vote as the “triumph of the Third World.”

 Nor was it just any country of the Third World that won the vote.
-It was Brazil, one of the rising giants of the South, medrol for sale.
-Lula himself said after the vote: “(Brazil) went from being a second-class country to a first-class country, Medrol online sale, and today we began to receive the respect we deserve.”
+It was Brazil, one of the rising giants of the South.
+Lula himself said after the vote: “(Brazil) went from being a second-class country to a first-class country, and today we began to receive the respect we deserve.”

 Was it a rebuff for Obama?
-Of course it was -- not for him personally, but for the United States.
+Of course it was — not for him personally, but for the United States.
 However popular Obama is around the world, and he is popular, he remains president of the United States.
 The vote was a clear geopolitical put down.
 It isn’t as though Obama could have done better.
 And had he not gone at all, the U.S. public might have blamed the loss on his absence.